Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Discussion

-Finally, there are several promising further research directions: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Investigating the interplay of how the compounds of a observable contribute to the complexity, likely based on power-mean inequalities~\cite{Bullen03_means}, is useful for tighter bounds for the sample complexity. \item We do not impose further information of the prepared quantum state $\rho$ -- this, however, can be used to improve the sample complexity, e.g., when considering pure states~\cite{Grier2022PureClassicalShadows} or to incorporate available prior variance estimates~\cite{yen2022AllocationWithProxy}. \item Our tail bound~\eqref{eq:vector_bernstein} does not rely on independent sampling procedures but is compatible with popular grouping schemes.
-However, in the proof we completely discard any information of the actual empirical variances of the estimates.
-Refining the upper bound such that it takes into account the empirical variances between samples is an exciting question for further investigation as the numerical benchmarks suggest that the grouped mean estimator yields more accurate estimates compared to other estimators.
-Since ShadowGrouping finds the measurement settings sequentially, the algorithm could easily benefit from such an empirical tail bound as the measurement outcomes can easily be fed back to it.
-Moreover, this carries over to estimating the covariances of grouped observables to further assess which observables are suited to be measured jointly. \item As ShadowGrouping appears to efficiently provide state-of-the-art groupings based on \ac{QWC} (see \cref{tab:energy_benchmark}), an extension to general commutativity relations (or relations tailored to the hardware constraints~\cite{Miller2022hardware_tailored}) is straight-forward and enticing for deeper measurement circuits, appearing to outperform \ac{QWC} even in the presence of increased noise~\cite{Bansingh2022QWCvsGC}.
-This decreases the measurement overhead efficiently, especially important for larger system sizes as the number of terms in the decomposition increases rapidly. \item Currently, we are developing a fermionic version of ShadowGrouping in order to make it more amenable to applications from quantum chemistry. \end{itemize}
+Finally, there are several promising further research directions: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Investigating the interplay of how the compounds of an observable contribute to the sample complexity, likely based on power-mean inequalities~\cite{Bullen03_means}, is useful for obtaining tighter bounds for it. \item We do not impose further information on the prepared quantum state $\rho$ -- this, however, can be used to improve the sample complexity, e.g., when considering pure states~\cite{Grier2022PureClassicalShadows_published} or to incorporate available prior variance estimates~\cite{yen2022AllocationWithProxy}. \item We have provided guarantees for the energy measurement of a single state.
+Yet, in \acp{VQA} the gradient, i.e., the calculation of the joint energy of multiple states, also has to be calculated with high precision to produce a promising trial state in the first place.
+Comparing our results to alternative guarantees devised for this problem setting such as Refs.~\cite{Kubler2020adaptiveoptimizer,Menickelly2023latency} may be useful to adapt ShadowGrouping to it. \item Our tail bound~\eqref{eq:vector_bernstein} does not rely on an independent sampling procedure but is compatible with popular grouping schemes.
+However, in the proof we completely discard any information on the actual empirical variances of the estimates.
+Refining the upper bound such that it takes into account the empirical variances simultaneously obtained is an exciting question for further investigation as the numerical benchmarks suggest that the grouped mean estimator yields more accurate estimates compared to other estimators.
+Since ShadowGrouping finds the measurement settings sequentially, the algorithm could easily benefit from such an empirical tail bound as the measurement outcomes can readily be fed back to it.
+Moreover, this recurs when estimating the covariances of grouped observables to further assess which observables are suited to be measured jointly. \item As ShadowGrouping appears to efficiently provide state-of-the-art groupings based on \ac{QWC} (see \cref{fig:benchmark}), a numerical benchmark for general commutativity relations (or relations tailored to the hardware constraints~\cite{Miller2022hardware_tailored}) is straightforward and enticing for deeper measurement circuits, appearing to rival \ac{QWC} even in the presence of increased noise~\cite{Bansingh2022QWCvsGC}.
+This decreases the measurement overhead efficiently, especially important for larger system sizes where the number of terms in the decomposition increases rapidly. \item Currently, we are developing a fermionic version of ShadowGrouping in order to make it more amenable to applications from quantum chemistry. \end{itemize}

 During the completion of this manuscript, another state-of-the-art scheme has been presented in Ref.~\cite{zhang2023composite}.
 The numerical benchmark shows that ShadowGrouping is similarly accurate while being computationally more efficient.